Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **Client-side:**
 - Code is executed on the user's web browser like HTML, CSS, and JavaScript.
 - Primarily responsible for the user interface and user experience
-- It handles tasks such as validating form data, executing animations,
+- It handles form validating, animations
-- Code is visible and accessible to users,
+- Code is visible and accessible to users
-- May use local storage, cookies
+- Use local storage and cookies

 **Server-side:**
 - Code is executed on the server.
 It includes technologies such as PHP, Python, Ruby, Java, and Node.js